 Turk, of course, gave pursuit, but soon returned jumping up and down barking reproachfully at his young master as if to scold him for not shooting.
 But, Will soon had an opportunity to recover his dog’s good opinion as Turk almost immediately jumped another stag within gun range.
 This time, the young hunter mastered his nerves, took aim with a steady hand and brought down his first deer.

-Page 2 of 2 - The following Sabbath they were camped beside another deep, swift-running stream awaiting the chance for a ferryboat to take them across.
+The following Sabbath they were camped beside another deep, swift-running stream awaiting the chance for a ferryboat to take them across.
 So, once again the future famed “Buffalo Hunter” set forth with Turk to bring some meat back to the campsite.
 After being wearied and overheated from a rabbit chase, Turk attempted to swim across the little river, but got chilled and would have perished had not Will rushed to his rescue.
 The ferryman saw the boy struggling with the dog in the water and started after him in his boat, but Will managed to reach the opposite river bank before he could get there.

 As he pulled up alongside the shore, the ferry operator said, “I’ve heard of dogs saving children, but this is the first time I ever heard of a child saving a dog from drowning.”